githubhosting/OS-Project/README.md

 ```bash
 #!/bin/bash
 ```
 This line is called the shebang line.
 It specifies the interpreter that should be used to execute the script.
 In this case, we are using Bash as the interpreter.To interpret and run the commands within the script.
+This indicates that the script should be interpreted using the Bash shell.

 ```bash
 if [[ $# -lt 3 ]]; then